MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P05-Expand-Your-Powers/content.md

 ---

-title: "Get started with writing tutorials!"
+title: "Expand Your Powers"

-slug: getting-started
+slug: expand-powers
 ---

-# Congrats!

 ![hour of code tracking pixel](https://code.org/api/hour/finish_makeschool_wizard.png "Hour of Code Tracking Pixel")

-### Step 6 - Celebrate!
 Congratulations, you've done it!
 You've completed the first steps on your Code Wizard journey.

 In this tutorial, you've worked with many of the fundamental building blocks of programming: